enanomapper/tutorials/Added ontology terms/README.md

 We can see here basically the five layers (red, yellow, green, purple, and blue) and in semi-colon (light blue) to separate two layers.
-If you consider that an ontology is often a hierarchical tree of terms, with one root node, spreading down, ending in leave nodes, the above instruction could be visualized as
+If you consider that an ontology is often a hierarchical tree of terms, with one root node, spreading down, ending in leaf nodes, the above instruction could be visualized as
 this:

 ![Visualisation of the just given Slimmer instruction.](coloredExample.png)